 Creating new chocolate recipes is a lot of fun.
-But once you have the perfect confection, the next step is to give your new creation a name.
-How do you choose a good name, though?
+But once you have the perfect confection, the next step is to give your new creation an attractive name.
+How do you choose a good name though?
 And is it really even that important?

 I remember reading in an ancient scripture once that our name is like a thread tied about our finger to make us mindful of the virtues of its meaning, and maybe, in some spiritual way, even guide us towards whatever errands we came to do in this world.
 This powerful message conjured up again recently as I came across a scientific study linking names to just about every aspect of our lives – our choice of profession, where we live, whom we marry, the academic laurels we earn, the stocks we invest in, the job opportunities that open up to us, even the quality of our work in those jobs.
 It’s really uncanny, and it got me thinking.

 If our names can have such a profound influence on our personalities, could the way we name our chocolates influence theirs?